The London firm has scored some wins against Gabon and set its sights on Singapore

 The practice has also added lawyers at the younger level.
 Among them is Amir Ghaffari, who joined from Emmanuel Gaillard’s team at Shearman & Sterling in Paris and is co-chair of the LCIA’s Young International Arbitration Group.

 The international arbitration practice is headed by Fletcher from the London office, where most of the arbitration specialists are based.
-There’s also a team in Moscow (operating under the banner of Goltsblat BLP) led by Elena Trusova, and in Abu Dhabi, led by Caroline Pope.
-A new Singapore practice will be led by Kent Phillips.
-BLP has had an office there since 2007 with a focus on the mining and natural resources sector.
+There is also a team in Moscow (operating under the banner of Goltsblat BLP), led by Elena Trusova; and in Abu Dhabi, led by Caroline Pope.
+A new Singapore practice is led by Kent Phillips.
+BLP has had an office there since 2007 with a focus on natural resources.

-The firm has recently opened an office in Hong Kong and says it continues to monitor opportunities in that jurisdiction.
+The firm has recently opened offices in Hong Kong and Germany.
 It also has an office in Paris.

 Who uses it?

-The firm has an excellent list of UK clients, including Canary Wharf, Tesco, the Football Association and Shell.
-Since Fletcher’s arrival, the arbitration team has handled several matters for project companies of AES, the US-headquartered international power company.
-Its representation of AES is understood to have led to a range of other instructions in the energy field.
-The team has also been instructed by state of Lagos in Nigeria to defend a claim brought by Enron Nigeria.
+The firm has an excellent list of international clients, including Balfour Beatty, Canary Wharf, Chartis, Lloyds, National Grid, Qatari Diar, Tesco, Shell and UBS.
+Since Fletcher’s arrival, the arbitration team has handled several matters for project companies of AES, the US-based power company.
+That led to further instructions in the energy-related disputes, including from the state of Lagos in Nigeria when it faced a claim by Enron Nigeria.

-KBR and Italy’s Snamprogetti instruct the group on international engineering disputes, even where the governing law is not English and the Central Bank of Trinidad & Tobago has retained it to advise on developing claims arising out of the collapse of a major Caribbean insurer.
+KBR and Italy’s Snamprogetti have instructed the group on international engineering disputes under English and other governing laws; and the Central Bank of Trinidad and Tobago has retained it to advise on developing claims arising out of the collapse of a major Caribbean insurer.

-Meanwhile, Fletcher has successfully represented a major international financial institution in a dispute with a US multinational over breaches of warranty arising from the sale of a European vehicle leasing business.
+Meanwhile, Fletcher successfully represented BNP Paribas in a dispute with a US multinational over breaches of warranty arising from the sale of a European vehicle leasing business.
 The claim was for US$400 million and involved 65 separate accounting claims, as well as allegations of fraud.
+The firm reports that it resulted in an almost unprecedented six-week hearing.

-Berwin Leighton Paisner LLP is a full service law firm with over 860 lawyers, including more than 175 lawyers specialising in litigation and arbitration.
-We have offices in London, Abu Dhabi, Berlin, Dubai, Frankfurt, Brussels, Hong Kong, Moscow, Paris and Singapore.
+Berwin Leighton Paisner LLP is a full service law firm with over 840 lawyers, including more than 135 lawyers specialising in litigation and arbitration.
+We have offices in London, Abu Dhabi, Beijing, Berlin, Frankfurt, Brussels, Hong Kong, Moscow, Paris and Singapore.

 Partner, Head of International Arbitration